Entering a Highway: Steps & Right-of-Way Rules for Merging From A RampUpdated Dec. 11, 2020

 To use entrance ramps safely:

-Do not accelerate rapidly on entrance ramps which are sharply curved.
+Do not accelerate rapidly on entrance ramps that are sharply curved.

 Look out for ramp meters